mrfdev/Jobs/Resources/FAQ/jobs-running-1.17.1.md

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Test setup

 - Before you actually update your live server it's recommended to have a test instance you can try stuff out on.
 This way you can detect issues and concerns early and learn to address those.
-Without risking your live server. especially while CMI 9 is in beta, and Minecraft 1.17 is still unstable.
+Without risking your live server!
 - If this testing takes hours and days and you have new live data because players keep playing, obviously take the live server offline and backup again, before making the final changes.

-### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Before we start to install and/or upgrade CMI 9
+### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Before we start to install and/or upgrade Jobs 5

 - `/stop` your server.
 Do the backup thing, and make a test server.